Whatsapp Icon

 • Potential interference with cholesterol medication efficacy.

-• Nausea, diarrhea, and stomach cramps in some cases.
+• Nausea, diarrhoea, and stomach cramps in some cases.

 More critically, there's mixed evidence regarding Vitamin E's influence on cancer risk.
 Some research points to an increased risk of certain types of cancer with high-dose Vitamin E supplements.
 Consequently, cancer patients should exercise caution and seek advice from healthcare providers to avoid exacerbating their condition.